Likhitha221204/ChurnPrediction/README.md

 ## Dataset

-The dataset used for this project contains information on customer usage, service complaints, demographic details, and churn status.
-[Include a link to the dataset or instructions on how to obtain it, if applicable.]
+The dataset used for this project contains information on customer usage, service complaints, demographic details, and churn status. [dataset-https://drive.google.com/drive/folders/1_uCLNkKkoI2UtHPZocdoovG5TnYFrSyV]

 ## Results